▶ Breaking

 Your group chat is not content.

 A manifesto, more or less, for why the standard "I have nothing to hide" reply misses the point.
-Your family birthday plans, your best friend's worst week, your "I love you" before bed — these aren't content to be scanned, ranked, or routed to advertising.
+Your family birthday plans, your best friend's worst week, your "I love you" before bed.
+These aren't content to be scanned, ranked, or routed to advertising.
 They're yours.

 2026-04-24 ▸ 7 min read Manifesto